 J. Deputy Treasurer – The deputy treasurer shall be responsible for assisting with all the duties of the treasurer.
 Upon resignation of the treasurer the deputy treasurer becomes the treasurer.
 The chair may appoint the deputy treasurer as interim treasurer upon the non-performance of duties by the treasurer.

-K. Budget – It is the responsibility of the SCC to prepare an annual budget during the month of September for the next calendar year.
-The budget shall be posted on the GPWA website not later than August 15 of each year.
+K. Budget – It is the responsibility of the SCC to prepare an annual budget to be posted in the Members Only section of the GPWA website.

 L. Implementation of Decisions – The SCC will determine procedures to be used in implementing decisions.
 No procedures will be chosen which violate the spirit or text of the bylaws.
 Written accounts of procedures will be kept.
 Modification is understood to include adding or deleting entries.
 Procedures shall be updated on the Green Party website within two weeks of any modification.

 The SCC may establish other functional bodies and working groups as they consider necessary.
 Proposals for new functional bodies may also be submitted to the SCC by a group of three or more GPWA members who wish to form a committee, and shall clearly define the rationale for, powers of, and accountability standards for the proposed body.